rvhonorato/job-orchestrator/README.md

 **Recommended hardening when deploying:**

+- Use `securityContext` to run as non-root
+- Set `readOnlyRootFilesystem: true`
+- Drop capabilities with `capabilities.drop: ["ALL"]`
-- Run the client inside a container with resource limits (CPU, memory, PIDs)
+- Set resource limits (CPU, memory, PIDs) as shown in `kubernetes.yaml`
-- Use a read-only root filesystem (`--read-only`)
+- Use `NetworkPolicy` to restrict traffic
-- Drop all capabilities (`--cap-drop=ALL`)
-- Place the client on an internal network with no direct external exposure
-- Block outbound network access from the client container (e.g., `--network=internal` or firewall rules)
-- Do not run the container as root
-- Mount the job data directory with `noexec` where possible
+- Mount volumes with `noexec` where possible
 - Set a per-job timeout to prevent resource exhaustion

 ## Contributing